 ACUPUNCTURE & CHINESE MEDICINE

-The origins of acupuncture can be traced back over 2,000 years, making it one of the oldest health care systems in the world.
+The origins can be traced back over 2,000 years, making it one of the oldest health care systems in the world.
 Today, acupuncture supports the treatment of a wide number of conditions.

 Acupuncture is an integral component of Chinese Medicine, a holistic system of health care continually practised and developed throughout Asia for many thousands of years.